What is a Site Waste Management Plan?

 A Site Waste Management Plan (SWMP) is a document that provides information on how construction waste is managed during a construction project.
 SWMP aims to mitigate the impact of waste on the environment while helping contractors save money by managing construction waste more efficiently through reuse, recycling, and recovery.

-Purpose of a Site Waste Management Plan
+Why is a Site Waste Management Plan Important?

 Drafting an SWMP can take a considerable amount of time and effort but can bring significant gains to your environmental performance.
 Luckily, this process can be streamlined with the help of a site waste management plan template.